-Andor iQ produces Protocols in various forms, but the user is free to add Trigger actions, scans and other steps at will and then record the Protocol for future The Protocol use.
-Manager is accessed from the Protocol button the on Acquisition tab in the Control Window.
+Andor iQ produces Protocols in various forms, but the user is free to add Trigger actions, scans and other steps at will and then record the Protocol for Protocol future use.
+The Manager is accessed from the Protocol button on the Acquisition tab in the Control Window.
 The Protocol Manager offers a "New" button which simplifies Protocol creation and is shown here.
 In this case we have named the Protocol FLIM 2CH-Z to indicated a 2 channel FLIM data set with Z scan.